fuzeplay/flyer-dev-env-setup-instructions/README.md

   2. Open the Arduino IDE that you installed in Step 1
   3. Coming Soon

-## 3. Install Arduino Drivers
+## 3. Install Adafruit Trinket Drivers
   A "Driver" is software that lets different hardware talk to each other.

   If you plug your mouse into a laptop, your laptop has Drivers that tell the laptop what kind of mouse it is and how to understand mouse movements and turn those into the cursor moving on your screen.

   The Zubi Flyer is like a mouse, when you plug it into your laptop, your laptop needs a driver to understand what the Zubi Flyer is and how to upload to it.
+The Zubi Flyer is built using the [Adafruit Trinket](https://www.adafruit.com/product/2000) chip, so you'll need to install the Adafruit Trinket Drivers.

-### Install the Arduino Drivers on Windows
+### Install the Drivers on Windows
   Coming Soon
-### Install the Arduino Drivers on Mac
+### Install the Drivers on Mac
-  Coming Soon
+  :smile: You don't have to do anything, Mac already has the drivers installed

 ## 4. Modify your first game!
   Coming Soon